Stib Meets...Amy Nolan

 What did you want to be when you grew up?

-What advice would you give to yourself as a child?
+What advice would you give yourself as a child?

-What was the 'big idea' which inspired you to set up your business?
+What was your 'big idea' which inspired you to set up your business?

 What do you say to yourself when you need a confidence boost?